-The pyomo.contrib.simplemodel package is software for modeling and solving optimization problems.
+The pyomo_simplemodel package is software for modeling and solving optimization problems.
 This package is derived from Pyomo, and it defines the class SimpleModel that illustrates how Pyomo can be used in a simple, less object-oriented manner.
 Specifically, this class mimics the modeling style supported by PuLP: